Music education and programs within the United States: Modern elementary education

-The United States Department of Education conducted a survey of 1,201 secondary schools during the 2009–2010 school year, Parsad explains.
-This survey reported that the majority of secondary teachers teaching the different arts classes were specialists in their field (Parsad).
+The United States Department of Education conducted a survey of 1,201 secondary schools during the 2009–2010 school year.
+This survey reported that the majority of secondary teachers teaching the different arts classes were specialists in their field (Basmat Parsad).
 In a secondary investigation, the United States Department of Education concluded that 94 percent of elementary schools offered instruction in music, and 83 percent of schools offered instruction in the visual arts in elementary schools during the same time period.
 Drama and dance classes were offered to only three and four percent of the elementary schools involved in the study, but more than half of the schools incorporated dance into other subjects (Parsad).
 Art and music classes were offered to elementary students at least once per week, Parsad explains.

 Music Programs at the Collegiate Level

 With the success of the implementation of music education across the United States, this method of teaching began to advance into the collegiate level.
 For example, the University of Connecticut offers intensive programs to prepare students for careers in the field of music.
 Other courses are also offered for students who are interested in obtaining a general education regarding music and its components yet not looking to pursue a career in music, as is implemented in many colleges and universities.

 At the University of Connecticut located in Storrs, Connecticut, the university offers a ‘Popular Music and Diversity in American Society’ class which serves as an introductory course to "popular music and diversity in America".
 This particular course focuses on these objectives by observing the musical implications of genres such as jazz, blues, and hip-hop, and how it relates to racial and class issues.
 Another course entitled "Music Fundamentals and Ear Training" in which students are able to develop skills such as note reading, pitch symbols, rhythm, and other musical concepts.
 These courses, amongst many others, enable attendees of the university to gain a general music education.

 Ning Xu conducted a study amongst university students in which she tested for competency from multiple dimensions including "moral quality, humanistic quality, mental health, intelligence development and innovation ability".
 Her conclusion for this study supported the hypothesis that music education plays an important, positive role in regards to the competency of university students.